 Policy Studies

-Students apply their knowledge of global governance, economics, trade & politics, with practical skills in policy development, analysis & implementation.
-In public, private, and nonprofit sectors, students have worked in Research & Development, Corporate Communications, Public Affairs, Market Research / Intelligence, Human Resources, and Political Aide positions.
+Policy Studies students explore a blend of public policy, research, economics, and political science.
+Students apply their knowledge of governance, economics, trade and politics along with practical skills in policy development, analysis and implementation.
+In public, private and non-profit sectors, students have worked in Research and Development, Regulatory Affairs, Stakeholder and Government Relations, and Policy Assistant positions.

 Public Relations